NetOpsSupport/IMS-VPN/README.md

 # Prerequisites

-* You should have received a file named [Name].ovpn, if not please request from IT.
+* You should have received a file named [Some-Name].ovpn, if not, please request it from IT.
+* For Windows 10 \ 11, please download the latest version: https://openvpn.net/community-downloads/
-* For outdated Windows 7/8 the latest version to download:  OpenVPN 2.6.2 -- Released 24 March 2023
+* For outdated Windows 7/8 the latest version to download:  OpenVPN 2.6.2 -- Released 24 March 2023 (NOTE: NOT 100% confirmed, may not work )
-* Make sure downloaded colient math with your version of OS , 32 or 64 bit Operating System.
+* Make sure the downloaded package matches with your version of OS , 32 or 64 bit Operating System.
 Start -> Run -> msinfo32.exe  may help
-* For Windows 10 \ 11 Download the latest version: https://openvpn.net/community-downloads/
-* For Windows 7 \ 8 Download OpenVPN 2.6.2 -- Released 24 March 2023

 # 1. VPN Client Installation